krishna2/krishna2.github.io/books-read.md

 1. Kelly Leonard, Tom Yorton: Yes, And: How Improvisation Reverses "No, But" Thinking

-1. Susan David: Emotional Agility*
+1. Susan David: Emotional Agility

+1. Napoleon Hill: Selling You!

+1. Daniel Pink: Drive: The Surprising Truth About What Motivates Us